leodeslf/leaf/summs/ux/dont_make_me_think.md

 - It's very hard to do it well.
 - it's a must have for almost any Web site nowadays.

 Scalable design doubles the effort and guarantees that either things *won't be updated* or the versions *will be out of sync*.
-It's has real revenue implications.
+It has real revenue implications.

 Three suggestions to "solve" that problems: